 Aunt Lute titles include the first U.S. collection of Filipina/Filipina American women writers (Babaylan), the first collection of Southeast Asian women writers (Our Feet Walk the Sky), as well as a number of translated texts (most recently Rosa Montero’s Beautiful and Dark).
 Our bestsellers include Borderlands/La Frontera: The New Mestiza and The Cancer Journals: Special Edition, titles used in classrooms throughout the U.S. and around the world.
 We invite you to browse our titles to learn more about our diverse collection of books.

-Aunt Lute Books is dedicated to publishing literature by women whose voices have been traditionally underrepresented in mainstream and small press publishing.
+Aunt Lute Books is dedicated to publishing literature by women, both transgender and cisgender, whose voices have been traditionally underrepresented in mainstream and small press publishing.
 Since 1982, Aunt Lute Books has published books that incorporate the histories and lives of women whose stories often go untold, from dramatic works and poetry to memoirs and historical documents.
 Our aim is to distribute literature that expresses the true complexity of women’s lives and the possibilities for personal and social change.

 We embrace the opportunity to work with first-time authors and support our authors in getting their voices into the world.
 Interested authors can read our submissions guidelines to learn more about how to submit a manuscript for consideration.
 Over the decades, we have received letters from hundreds of women thanking us for publishing books that connect to, and accurately convey, their own life experiences.

 As a grassroots press, our goal has always been to connect writers with broader audiences in the Bay Area and beyond.
 Our Events page includes information about upcoming events along with photos of past readings and community gatherings.